-3.4 Investment property
+3.5 Investment properties

-Investment property comprise completed freehold properties that are held either to earn rental income or for capital appreciation or for both, but not for sale in the ordinary course of operations, use in the production or supply of goods or services or for administrative purposes.
+Investment properties comprise completed freehold properties that are held either to earn rental income or for capital appreciation or for both, but not for sale in the ordinary course of operations, use in the production or supply of goods or services or for administrative purposes.
 Investment property is measured at cost on initial recognition and subsequently at cost less accumulated depreciation and impairment losses, if any.